Luck is a very thin wire between survival and disaster, and not many people can keep their balance on it.

 TJ: you should, or maybe go for president.

 Me: it would be pointless to be a city official if I can’t actually make a change.
-Like, I know how to make things run smoother but the people actually in control don’t want that, they want chaos.
+Like, I know how to make things run smoother, but the people even in control don’t want that; they want chaos.

-TJ: that’s probably true, doesn’t mean you can’t try.
+TJ: that’s probably true; it doesn’t mean you can’t try.
 You could go for mayor.

 We arrive at the motel.
-I grab my bag and walk around the truck and give TJ a kiss goodbye as he hands me my coffee.
-“See you at lunch, mow.”
-I say.
+I grab my bag, walk around the truck, and kiss TJ goodbye as he hands me my coffee.
+“See you at lunch, mow,” I say.

-We are suppose to submit our hours daily, so I submit the previous days hours once I am clocked in each day.
-My reasoning, if I must take the time to submit my hours daily I’m gonna get paid for it.
+We are supposed to submit our hours daily, so I submit the previous day’s hours once I clock in each day.
+My reasoning, if I must take the time to submit my hours daily, I’m going to get paid for it.